Keyword research guide: focus on intent and conversion

 Our zero-click strategy:

-Dominate featured snippets for brand awareness
+- Dominate featured snippets for brand awareness

-People Also Ask optimization for authority
+- People Also Ask optimisation for authority

-Local pack dominance for local business
+- Local pack dominance for local business

-Knowledge panel optimization for expertise
+- Knowledge panel optimisation for expertise

 Result: Clients experience 89% more brand recognition, even without direct clicks.